techie-joe/ace/easymenu/README.md

 ## Instant Online Menus for Businesses

-EasyMenu simplifies menu creation, enabling businesses to craft sleek, professional online menus in minutes.
-No coding or design skills required.
+EasyMenu simplifies menu creation, enabling businesses to craft sleek, professional online menus in minutes, with no coding or design required.

 Suitable for businesses of all kinds — cafes, bakeries, restaurants, shops, service providers, and more.
-Just configure your preferences, and you're ready to go!
+Simply configure your preferences, and you're ready to go!

 ------------------------------------------------------------------